casmacdo/wass-rust/readme.md

 # Rust and WebAssembly
-Rust is a low-level programming language that Mozilla to overcome shortcommings of languages like C and C++.
+Rust is a low-level programming language that Mozilla developed to overcome shortcommings of languages like C and C++.

 WebAssembly acts as a compilation target and allows low-level programming languages like C, C++, and Rust to run on the web.